 After I hinted at the fact that I was planning to make my next experiment a daily writing one, a few people commented and said they’d love to join in.
 So I asked around and found out that yes, this was something a whole bunch of people were interested in doing!
 So I did what any sane person would do: I invited everyone who wanted to take part to join me in a Facebook group.

 The plan was simply this: each morning I would post a new thread in the group, which people could comment on once they’d done their writing (myself included).
 People could simply say ‘Done!’ or they could go into more detail, sharing a little bit about what they wrote, why they wrote it, or even a link to a published piece.
-Each week I would post a recap thread noting how many people had written each day and giving a shoutout to everyone who wrote every single day (actually that wasn’t part of the plan; I just did it on a whim because I’m cray-cray like that).
+Each week I would post a recap thread noting how many people had written each day and giving a shoutout to everyone who wrote every single day (actually that wasn’t part of the plan, but whatever, I did it anyway).

 So, how did it go?
 Well, I want to talk about two things in this post: 1) What I learned from writing 500 words a day, and 2) What it was like running the group challenge.